freedomofpress/securedrop-workstation/README.md

     python -m unittest -v tests`  # will run all tests ptyhon -m unittest -v svs-test # run an individual test (in this case, test the svs AppVM)

 Be aware that running tests *will power down running SecureDrop VMs, and may result in data loss*.
 Only run tests in a development / testing environment.
+Tests should be run from Dom0.